shrinerb/shrine/doc/plugins/derivation_endpoint.md

                              upload_redirect: true
 ```

-In that case additional storage-specific URL options can be passed in for the
+Additional storage-specific URL options can be passed in for the redirect URL:
-redirect URL:

 ```rb
 plugin :derivation_endpoint, upload: true,